 Returning to the studio, "Good To Be Bad," landed in '08.

 Whitesnake made news in '10, but probably not the good kind, when it was announced that bassist Uriah Duffy (a member since '05) and drummer Chris Frazier (in since '07) had quit.
 "Whitesnake wish Uriah and Chris every success in pursuing their individual musical careers and express their sincere gratitude for the exceptional contribution they both made to the legacy of the band," the remaining group members said in a statement.
 The group replaced Frazier with veteran drummer Brian Tichy, who bailed in '13 to work full-time on Something Unto Nothing (S.U.N), his band with singer Sass Jordan.

 Many early Metal fans, located mostly in the Midwest for some reason, felt Deep Purple could run with Led Zeppelin.
-Some even preferred Deep Purple because they were more focused and didn't let their songs 'ramble on'.
+Some even preferred Deep Purple because they didn't let their songs 'ramble on'.
 But nobody ever suggested that Whitesnake was on a par with Deep Purple.
 That's not to imply that Whitesnake was bad, it's just that they weren't in the same league.

 Whitesnake was never as popular as Coverdale hoped.
 And not without reason.
 Due to near constant personnel changes, the group's output was erratic.
 The one exception is "Slide It In" released in '84.
 It contains "Standing In The Shadow," "Give Me More Time" and "Love Ain't No Stranger."
 Next in line is "Whitesnake" with the pop hit "Here I Go Again."
 However, "Greatest Hits" captures the essential Whitesnake and does it economically.